MainulDip/JavaEveryday/java-tour-part-2.md

  - newSingleThreadExecutor() : Creates a single thread.

  Example:
  Here we are controling Task (Runnable interface) using Executors.newFixedThreadPool(int) which returns ExecutorService (java.util.concurrent.ExecutorService) or ThreadPoolExecutor which implements ExecutorService.
 Then we call the (ThreadPoolExecutor) "pool"'s "execute" method to run the tasks (Runnable) sequentially.
+The Task (Runnable) is setup to pause/hold the thread using "Thread.sleep(1000) to check the behavour of "Thread Poos" implementation and how "java.util.concurrent.ExecutorService" resue the paused thread, queque and complete tasks.

 ```java
 // Java Thread Pool Implementation using Executor's Fixed Thread Pool